Is it legal to put security cameras in common areas?

 In many places, you may be legally required to make sure people know they are being filmed.
-Two ways to do this are mounting the cameras where they are clearly visible and posting clear signs at the entryway and around the property.
+Two ways to do this are to mount the cameras where they are clearly visible and to post clear signs at the entryway and around the property.

 If you are a landlord for a large building, tenants may expect or appreciate the presence of security cameras.
 If you have a small building or single-family home, some tenants may feel like the cameras protect them, while others may feel like the cameras are monitoring them.

 Besides restrictions for cameras, further restrictions apply to audio recording.
 At a minimum, you may need a conspicuously posted sign that says you are recording audio as well as video.
 In many states, wiretapping and privacy laws apply to audio recordings and violations can lead to fines and penalties.
 You may need the express consent of one or both parties for any conversation you record, but you do not count as a party if you are not personally involved in the conversation.

 Who can monitor security cameras placed in common areas?